korx/Korx.Cycler/README.md

 #### `stop()`
 This method stops the cycler from playing by removing the interval timer.
-It also resets the item styles, and therefore will restore any items in mid transition.
+It also resets the cycler, and therefore will remove any items in mid transition.

     cycler.stop();

 #### `pause()`
 This method stops the cycler from playing by removing the interval timer.
-It doesn't reset the styles so any items mid transition will be allowed to complete.
+It doesn't reset the cycler so any items mid transition will be allowed to complete.

     cycler.pause();